Premier League games off as 'mark of respect' to queen

 The British government said it was at the discretion of individual sporting organizations whether fixtures went ahead following the death of the queen on Thursday at the age of 96.

-British sport essentially shut down on Friday, but could be up and running by Saturday.
+British sport essentially shut down on Friday, but could be up and running in some cases on Saturday.

 The BMW PGA Championship, the flagship event on the European tour, was paused near the end of the first round Thursday following the announcement of the queen’s death — there were still 30 players out on the course — and there will be no play Friday.

-“We remain hopeful of restarting at some stage over the weekend,” the tour said Friday in a statement, adding that it would be reviewing “protocol guidance from Buckingham Palace” while also aligning with the decisions made by other sporting events in Britain.
+“We remain hopeful of restarting at some stage over the weekend,” the tour said Friday in a statement, adding that it would be aligning with the decisions made by other sporting events in Britain.

 The England and Wales Cricket Board has already announced that there would be no play on Friday in the third and deciding test between England and South Africa at the Oval.
-There was no immedite update on whether play would be resuming over the weekend.
+There was no immediate update on whether play would resume over the weekend.

+An extra day might be added to the test, which started Thursday, though that would require the touring South Africans extending their stay in England.

 Other events called off included cycling’s Tour of Britain, which also canceled the final two stages of the race scheduled for the weekend, and the third day of horse racing’s St. Leger festival in Doncaster.
 The St. Leger, one of British racing’s classics, will now take place on Sunday, organizers said Friday.